Calendar Girls (2015 film): Plot

 Nazneen is travelling in a taxi and sees that there are some public protests on the road against Pakistani stars to quit the country.
 She is very tensed about her life being harmed and the city being unsafe for her.
 She is not in a position to go back to London since Inzamam is very angry on her.
 The producer who offered her the film has decided to withdraw the offer because of this issue and is unable to delay the film.
 She loses the film and is without any work.
 Few days later, she meets Ananya Raichand (Mita Vashisht) who runs a high class escort service for Politicians, Industrialists and Diplomats.
 Nazneen ends up becoming an escort girl.
 Sharon goes to a party at a friends place and there she meets Rehaan who is a friend of Aniruddh and gets to know about the rumours that Aniruddh spread about her that she slept with him.
 She gets very angry and slaps Aniruddh in front of his entire office staff.
-She ends up banned by the ad world and is unable to get any assignments on account of spoiling her relationship with Aniruddh.
+She ends up banned by the ad world and is unable to get any assignments.
 Paroma is attending a party where she has been invited by Pinaki and he introduces her to the different cricketers and people from the SPL cricket league.
 Pinaki tells her later about some issues that he is facing on the gambling with which they were to earn millions of rupees, where he wants Paroma to spend time with one of the cricketers as per his conditions.
 Paroma does so and they earn a lot with the daily matches of SPL.
 Vignesh Pranjpe (Sharad Ponkshe) who is a CBI officer has a doubt on them and keeps a close eye.

-Sharon meets Shashank Datta (Indraneil Sengupta) who is working in a leading news channel offers her a job as a host for one of their new entertainment show and Sharon becomes a very successful anchor later being promoted by the channel to a nationwide news reader.
+Sharon meets Shashank Datta (Indraneil Sengupta) who is working in a leading news channel offers her a job as a host for one of their new entertainment show and Sharon becomes a very successful anchor.
 Mayuri has decided to sign a film with a builder's son for millions of rupees just to buy a flat through him and later meets Madhur Bhandarkar who also offers her a film.
 Nandita finds that Harsh is cheating on her and has married her just to keep her as a trophy wife and sleeps around with escort girls.
 She tells her in-laws and cries but they explain that Harsh loves her and she is the daughter-in-law of the big Narang family and these things are very common amongst the riches.